there is so much to do…

 Oribi Gorge is 25km inland for The Spot and makes a great daytrip.
 Carved out by the Umzimkulu River, the gorge is not only scenic, but offers a full day of adventure and excitement.

-Spot Backpackers offers day trips up to Oribi Gorge for R150 per person (minimum 3 people).
+Spot Backpackers offers day trips up to Oribi Gorge for (Price on request).

 Wild Gorge Swing